Effective Date: Jan 1, 2021

-This policy is intended to ensure that all customer service provided by Insurance Store follows the ideals of dignity, independence, integration and equal opportunity.
-Insurance Store will meet or exceed all applicable legislation (Accessibility for Ontarians with Disabilities Act, 2005 (AODA)) regarding the provision of customer service.
+This policy is intended to ensure that all customer service provided by Insurance Store Inc. follows the ideals of dignity, independence, integration and equal opportunity.
+Insurance Store will meet or exceed all applicable legislation regarding the provision of customer service.

-This policy applies to all management, brokers and to all employees of Insurance Store who have contact with customers in Ontario.
-This policy applies to premises located in the province of Ontario.
+This policy applies to all management, brokers and to all employees of Insurance Store who have contact with customers and applies to all Insurance Store premises.

-Insurance Store will be responsible for providing customers and interested parties with a copy of this policy upon request; making the policy available in alternate formats, upon request, ensuring that notice is provided for any disruption of service and collecting and following up on all customer feedback.
+Insurance Store will provide customers and interested parties with a copy of its Accessibility Policy and Customer Service Accessibility Plan upon request; making the policy and plan available in alternate formats, upon request, ensuring that notice is provided for any disruption of service and collecting and following up on all customer feedback.

 Employees with customer contact will be required to participate in and complete Customer Accessibility Training; provide consistently high levels of customer service to all customers, and ensure that they are served in a manner that allows access to all products and services offered; employ the skills and knowledge presented in the customer service accessibility training program to ensure that customers are served appropriately; inform the management team of any issues regarding accessibility or disruptions in service; adhere to this policy at all times and obtain consent from the customer in the event that confidential information must be shared with a support person.